 Based on feedback from consumer groups, the Centers for Medicare & Medicaid Services (CMS) announced today a shortened and simplified health coverage application that will help individuals easily apply for coverage when open enrollment begins on October 1, 2013.
 Additionally, for the first time consumers will be able to fill out one simple application and see their entire range of health insurance options including those in the marketplace, Medicaid, PeachCare, and tax credits to help pay for premiums.
 To view the new applications for individuals and families, click here and here, and here.

 Many of the Affordable Care Act’s major health insurance reforms take effect in 2014.
 One of the most important changes impacting consumers will be the availability of substantial new tax credits to help individuals and families afford health care coverage.
 Individuals with annual incomes between about $15,860 and $45,960 (or between about $32,500 and $94,200 for a family of four) will be eligible for the health insurance tax credits.
-According to a new study by Families USA, about 800,000 Georgians will be eligible for these credits to help make coverage more affordable for them.
+According to a new study by Families USA, about 800,000 Georgians will be eligible for these credits to help make coverage more affordable for them or they could use credit cards for this also by getting amazing credit card advice from reasonable sources online.
 Georgians for a Healthy Future joined with Families USA in a co-release of the report to highlight the Georgia-specific findings.
 You can find media coverage of the report’s findings here, here, and here.
 You can download the report here.

 Georgians for a Healthy Future is currently working with Enroll America to assess the interest and capacity of Georgia community-based organizations, health care-focused nonprofits, and other stakeholders in working collaboratively on education, outreach, and enrollment into the new health insurance options available to consumers in 2014 through the Affordable Care Act.
 As a first step, we held a webinar on April 10th and an in-person meeting on April 11th that many of you attended.
 For those who missed the meetings, the materials can be found here.